4 easy-access fishing spots near Vail in Eagle County, Colorado

 Fish for: Stocked with rainbow and cutthroat trout

-Location: South of Interstate 70, about a half mile east of the Gypsum exit.
+About a half mile east of the Gypsum exit

 Fish for: Stocked with rainbow trout, natural population of yellow perch and crappie.